 Furthermore, in addition to Warby Parker’s blue light blocking glasses, they also offer a free home try-on program where they will send you 5 pairs of glasses to try on for no charge.

 They ship free both ways too.

-I got the Caspar glasses from Warby Parker, and I love them so much:
+When this review was originally published in 2018, I got the Caspar glasses from Warby Parker.
+They are the perfect blend of ivy league preppy and book nerd. and I love them so much!

 Follow me on Instagram @HerPaperRoute

-My doctor also recommended that I protect my toddler’s eyes with blue light glasses.
+When I had my checkup, my eye doctor recommended that I should also protect my toddler’s eyes with blue light glasses.

 My son loves using my laptop to watch cartoons, so I bought a pair of non-prescription blue light glasses for him from Zenni kids.

 These are the blue light glasses I got for my toddler, they were very affordable.